tensorflow/tensorflow/tensorflow/python/debug/examples/README.md

 # TensorFlow Debugger (tfdbg) Command-Line-Interface Tutorial: MNIST

-**(Under development, subject to change)**
+**(Experimental)**

-This tutorial showcases the features of TensorFlow Debugger (**tfdbg**) command-line interface.
+TensorFlow debugger (**tfdbg**) is a specialized debugger for TensorFlow.
+It provides visibility into the internal structure and states of running TensorFlow graphs.
+The insight gained from this visibility should facilitate debugging of various types of model bugs during training and inference.

-It contains an example of how to debug a frequently encountered problem in TensorFlow model development: bad numerical values (`nan`s and `inf`s) causing training to fail.
+This tutorial showcases the features of tfdbg command-line interface (CLI), by focusing on how to debug a type of frequently-encountered bug in TensorFlow model development: bad numerical values (`nan`s and `inf`s) causing training to fail.

 To **observe** such an issue, run the following code without the debugger: